Resources for Employees

 Fax: (217) 206-6211

-When an incident of sexual harassment is alleged between employees and does not involve students, sexual harassment can also be reported to the University of Illinois System Ethics Officer.
+When an incident of sex-based harassment is alleged between employees and does not involve students, sex-based harassment can also be reported to the University of Illinois System Ethics Officer.

 Community Resources